IraDjaja/LoginSetupHome/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is deployed live in https://react-1cb0f.web.app/

 ## Available Scripts